 Never!
 The cable is manufactured to a very high quality of standards which are applied at the factory to maintain its integrity and ensure a long service life.
 The cable is calibrated at the factory to meet the heating needs of a specific floor area.
 Cutting it will render it unusable and the warranty will be void.
 Splicing (joining two cables) should not be done under any circumstances.

 Never!
 This will void the warranty.
-Always use the installation gauges provided.
-The mat, on the other hand, is made of cable placed on a self-adhesive substrate; you simply have to unroll it and press it well so that it sticks to the ground.
+Always use True Comfort installation gauges or the Uncoupling membrane.
+The mat, on the other hand, is made of cable placed on a self-adhesive substrate; you simply have to unroll it and press it well so that it sticks to the floor.

 Yes!
 They are approved for canopy or solarium installation.
 Depending on the insulation of your solarium, the heat loss due to fenestration and your location, a complementary heat source could be advised to ensure better comfort during peak periods in winter.

 Yes!
 The systems are manufactured using very stringent quality procedures and they meet the CSA standard for wet installation.
 Note that the shower must have its own cable or mat.

 The drying time (cure) varies from one product to another.
 Mortars and self-leveling underlayment’s take some time (up to 28 days) to cure completely.
 Consult the supplier or manufacturer of the product for their recommendations.